-Initially European immigrants to the Atlantic coast of North America tried to gain some control over the new weather patterns & geography by creating physical spaces to meet their basic needs for shelter, food, family, health, & safety.
-Family farm fields often evolved into commercial operations.
-As time passed, colonials often attempted to acquire & shape personal spaces to project their desired image to others - their wealth, power, refinement, beliefs, & knowledge.
+Initially European immigrants to the Atlantic coast of North America tried to gain some control over new weather patterns & geography by creating physical spaces to meet their basic needs for shelter, food, family, health, & safety.
+Most continued to grow plants for food, but farm fields often became export enterprises.
+In the 18-19C, many gentry turned their gardens into art attempting to project a desired image to others - their wealth, power, refinement, beliefs, & knowledge.

 Tuesday, April 9, 2019

 Blooming Today in the Mid-Atlantic - Woodland phlox (Phlox divaricata)

 Keith Nevison at Thomas Jefferson's Monticello tells us that blooming today is the woodland phlox (Phlox divaricata) in a weathered terra-cotta planter.
 They’ve been producing nectar for weeks now & the tiger swallowtail butterflies are loving it.